 The below article, titled, Risks with matting was written by Mike Chalmers and appears on pages 58-59 in the October 2017 issue of International Cranes and Specialized Transport.
 It covers a recent presentation given by Joe Penland of Quality Mat Company at the 2017 SC&RA Crane & Rigging Conference.

 Mr. Penland details a compelling case regarding the challenges facing the crane matting industry and steps he recommends for corrective action.

 At last month’s SC&RA Crane & Rigging Workshop in Kansas City, Missouri, USA, Joe Penland, president of Beaumont, Texas-based Quality Mat Company (QMC), presented Beneath the Big Lifts – The Time for Engineering, Safety, Strength, and Stability.

-Penland has consistently endeavoured to promote workplace safety throughout his career by recognising the unique matting needs of each industry as they evolve.
+Penland and his crane mat company have consistently endeavored to promote workplace safety by recognizing the unique matting needs of each industry as they evolve.
 In 1974 he identified a gap in his industry’s market – a need for a safe and stable surface for cranes and other equipment to move upon without worry of tipping over because of poor soil conditions or getting stuck in the mud.